How much does it cost to repair an ice maker?

 |Motor||$200 - $400|

 Replacing the fill tube in your ice maker costs between $85 and $125.
 The fill tube transfers water from the supply line to the ice maker’s interior.
 It can get cracked or damaged, leading to leaks and preventing the ice maker from functioning normally.
-Fortunately, fill tubes are easy to replace for a professional.
-They unscrew the old tube and fit the new one with a gasket 2.
+Fill tubes are fairly simple to replace, but they may be difficult to reach in some ice makers.
+This can lead to higher costs if other parts need to be removed to reach the broken line.

 Replacing a drive blade in your ice maker ranges from $85 to $150.
 The drive blade pushes the ice out of the dispenser.
-Blades corrode and dull, making them less effective and causing blockages or unpleasant smells and discoloration.
+Drive blades are less likely to break than other parts but can corrode or dull over time.
+When this happens, it causes the ice maker to back up and stop working.
+Replacing the blade solves this problem.
 To replace the drive blade, a repairman removes the housing, unscrews the section holding the blade, takes the old blade off, and reassembles everything with the new blade.

-Replacing a solenoid valve in your water filter costs between $85 and $175.
-The solenoid valve is a special water inlet valve with an electrical control system to operate more reliably.
+Replacing a solenoid valve in your water filter costs between $85 and $250.
+The solenoid valve is a special water inlet valve with an electrical control system that operates more reliably than a manual valve that works with pressure.
 However, the solenoid coils can get damaged or wear down, so the valve might need replacing.
 Common symptoms of this issue are leaks, unresponsiveness, or slow performance.

 Replacing a water filter for your ice maker costs $85 to $250, depending on the filter type.
-Some filters are cheap and simple, while others are high-end and offer deeper filtration levels, last longer, output higher volume, and remove a wider range of contaminants.
+Some filters are cheap and easy to remove and replace.
+Others are high-end and offer deeper filtration levels, last longer, output higher volume, and remove a wider range of contaminants, but can be more difficult to remove and replace.
 Filters come with instructions on changing, and you may notice the ice has a strange smell or taste if you wait too long between changes.

 Many issues arise with ice makers, and you do not always know what needs repairing or replacing.
 You might notice a strange smell coming from the ice maker, or your ice maker is slow.
 The repair costs vary depending on the cause and how much work is required to fix it.
 The table below covers common ice maker issues, complete with average costs to repair each.